-The calculation of I.3 consists of the evaluation of commercial material and of the total volume yearly excavated.
-Commercial material refers to the basis of utilisable stone consisting of the block the shapeless pieces, the rock and everything that is sold by the quarry and does not go to landfills.
+The calculation of I.3 consists of the evaluation of commercial material and of the total volume excavated yearly.
+Commercial material refers to the basis of utilisable stone consisting of the block, the shapeless pieces, the rock and everything that is sold by the quarry and is not designated to landfills.